 Yes, however, because there is a lot of mass with cast iron, the radiators have the advantage of staying warm long after the central heating has been turned off.
 This means that the changes in temperature in a room heated with radiators made of cast iron are gentler than those in a room heated with steel radiators.

 Most people tend to run their central heating twice per day, once in the morning and then again at night, if a third short period is added into the middle of these two times then the warmup time is greatly reduced, and the house will remain warm all day and night.
 When mixing standard radiators with cast iron we find that if the central heating thermostat is sited near a standard radiator the heating may close down before the cast iron radiators sited elsewhere have reached full temperature.
-The solution is to slow down the standard radiator influencing the thermostat by part closing the lockshield valve on that radiator (the usually covered end valve opposite the temperature control valve on the radiator used to balance the central heating system).
+The solution is to slow down the standard radiator influencing the thermostat by partially closing the lockshield valve on that radiator (the usually covered end valve opposite the temperature control valve on the radiator used to balance the central heating system).

 Heating a home is partly about heating the fabric of the building.
-Cast iron radiators are again becoming popular amongst heating engineers and architects (particularly for older buildings) as they tend to retain the warmth in the fabric of the building which in turn counteracts damp and condensation.
+Cast iron radiators are again becoming popular amongst heating engineers and architects (particularly for older buildings) as they tend to retain the warmth in the fabric of the building which in turn counteracts dampness and condensation.

 Are our radiators suitable for a single pipe system?

 All our radiators are compatible with a single pipe system.
-However, depending on the setup of your one pipe system, you may need specialist valves.
+However, depending on the setup of your one-pipe system, you may need specialist valves.
 If you are unsure about the compatibility of our valves with your single pipe system, please feel free to contact us.

 Do my radiators need venting, and how do I do it?

-Pockets of oxygen naturally build up in central heating systems due to the amount of fresh water running through it - this in turn causes radiators to become less efficient.
+Pockets of oxygen naturally build up in central heating systems due to the amount of freshwater running through it - this, in turn, causes radiators to become less efficient.
 Radiators require venting to alleviate the build-up of air, which in most cases is a manual process.

 If you already own a radiator that is cold at the top and hot at the bottom, it is likely that your radiator needs venting (bleeding).